 .condor.subfile created by condor_submit_dag.
 The specified command is appended to the

-.condor.subfile immediately before the Queue command.
+.condor.subfile immediately before the queue command and after any commands added via -insert_sub_file or DAGMAN_INSERT_SUB_FILE.
 Multiple commands are specified by using the -append option multiple times.
-Each new command is given in a separate -append option.
 Commands with spaces in them must be enclosed in double quotes.
-Commands specified with the -append option are appended to the

 - -batch-name batch_name